mongodb/mongo-c-driver/doc/mongoc_gridfs_file_set_id.rst

 Returns
 -------

-Returns true if successful, otherwise false.
+Returns true on success.
+If any arguments are invalid, returns false and logs an error.